flutter/website/src/content/platform-integration/windows/extern_win.md

 of the logic for application lifecycle state updates by default.
 For example, this means that when the external window is shown or hidden, the app lifecycle state will not appropriately update to inactive or hidden.
-As a result, the app may receive incorrect lifecycle state changes through [WidgetsBindingObserver.didChangeAppLifecycle][].
+As a result, the app might receive incorrect lifecycle state changes through [WidgetsBindingObserver.didChangeAppLifecycle][].

 # What do I need to do?